-There is strong evidence that there is living cellular tissue between the cranial bones, as both vascular and nerve supply has been observed there.
-(Upledger CST 1 training) This cellular tissue is a form of connective tissue, which behaves according to the unique characteristics of this tissue type-stiffening under abrupt load, and becomming increasingly plyable under constant low amplitude loading.
+There is strong evidence that there is living cellular tissue between the cranial bones, as both vascular and nerve supply have been observed there.
+(Upledger CST 1 training) This cellular tissue is a form of connective tissue, which behaves according to the unique characteristics of this tissue type-stiffening under abrupt load and becoming increasingly pliable under constant low amplitude loading.
 This characteristic enables the tissue to resist sudden changes, but adapt over time if there is no negative feedback on the movement.
 Stretching is a great example, in that when starting a stretch a muscle may feel firmly short, but after applying constant pressure it lengthens.
 It is the connective tissue, or Fasciae, that is lengthening, rather than the muscle fibers.

 Many nerves pass through the skull between the bones of the cranium.
 Any misalignment of these bones may interfere with the function of these nerves.
 Cranial manipulations can often very quickly alter symptoms related to cranial nerve compression.
 If the bones of the skull were fussed together, this outcome would not be possible.